-Right off I-40 in Amarillo, TX is the psychedelic monument Cadillac Ranch.
-Built in 1974 by the art group Ant Farm, Cadillac Ranch is a stretch of colorfully painted 1949-1963 model Cadillacs with the front end buried in the ground.
+Cadillac Ranch is a psychedelic public art installation located right off of I-40 in Amarillo, Texas.
+This striking sculpture was built in 1974 by the art group Ant Farm.
+When visiting Cadillac Ranch, you’ll find a stretch of colorfully painted 1949-1963 model Cadillacs with their front ends buried in the ground.

 The Fremont Troll

-If you find yourself near Seattle, Washington, The Fremont Troll is worth stepping out of your truck.
-This troll lives under the George Washington Memorial Bridge and is clenching an actual Volkswagen Beetle.
-Visitors are aloud to climb all over the troll and even encouraged to pop out his hubcap eye.
+Are you passing by Seattle, Washington any time soon?
+The Fremont Troll is definitely worth a quick stop.
+This towering troll lives under the George Washington Memorial Bridge and has an actual Volkswagen Beetle in its clutches.
+Need some exercise?
+Visitors are allowed to climb on the troll and you can even pop out his hubcap eye!

 World’s Largest Six Pack

-If you feel the need for a cold one, visit the world’s largest six-pack in La Crosse, Wisconsin right off U.S. Route 61.
+Need for a cold one?
+You’re in luck.
+You can visit the world’s largest six-pack in La Crosse, Wisconsin right off U.S. Route 61.
 Built in the late sixties, these larger than life beer cans are constructed from old tanks and wallpapered images—just don’t drink these and drive, folks.

-If you’re in the mood for a scenic detour off I-94, ride through a 32-mile stretch of sculptures near Regent, North Dakota.
-Boasting the world’s largest collection of scrap metal sculptures, the Enchanted Highway was built entirely by retired school teacher Gary Greff.
+If you’re in the mood for a scenic detour off I-94, ride through this 32-mile stretch of sculptures near Regent, North Dakota.
+The Enchanted Highway has the world’s largest collection of scrap metal sculptures.
+It was built entirely by a retired school teacher named Gary Greff.
+Pretty impressive, right?

-This seven story basket right off State Route 16 in Dresden, Ohio is the world’s largest replica of a handwoven gift basket.
+This seven-story basket building is right off of State Route 16 in Dresden, Ohio.
+It’s the world’s largest replica of a handwoven gift basket.
 Think of the grand picnic you could have if you packed that up with delicious food and hauled it on your truck.